Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Methods

-First, a timeseries is constructed of angles with the expected signal nulled.
+First, a time series is constructed of angles with the expected signal nulled.
 In the scan-direction case, this involves calculating a polarization angle from maps where left-going and right-going scans have been given opposite signs.
-In the observing band case, it involves subtracting the two timeseries (while adding their uncertainties in quadrature).
-Once we have the null timeseries, we compute the amplitude of the best-fit sinusoid at every frequency.
+In the observing band case, it involves subtracting the two time series (while adding their uncertainties in quadrature).
+Once we have the null time series, we compute the amplitude of the best-fit sinusoid at every frequency.
 Similarly to the noise jackknife, we take as a test statistic the largest of these amplitudes.
-A p-value is then computed by comparing with a distribution of test statistics from simulated background-only timeseries.
+A p-value is then computed by comparing with a distribution of test statistics from simulated background-only time series.

-\subsubsection{Jackknife Results}
+\subsubsection{Jackknife results}

 We set two criteria to determine whether we pass our jackknife tests.
 First, the smallest p-value must be larger than $0.05 / N_\mathrm{tests}$, or $0.0014$ with our $37$ tests.
 Second, we expect the distribution of all p-values to be uniform in the absence of systematics, so we perform a KS test for uniformity and require that the p-value on this KS test be greater than $0.05$.